|What are capital gains and capital losses? What are the capital gains tax rates?|

 Capital gain is income that arises from the sale of a capital asset.
 Gain from the sale of securities held for investment, such as shares acquired from stock compensation, is a type of capital gain.
 The taxation of capital gain from the sale of shares depends on how long the asset is held, and additional rules apply to shares acquired from incentive stock options (ISOs).
 Capital gains and losses may be short-term or long-term:

 Tax Rates On Long-Term Capital Gains

-Alert: Given the income thresholds that trigger higher capital gains rates, be aware that income from stock compensation can increase not only your income tax rate for that tax year but also your capital gains rate, and it can trigger the Medicare surtax on investment income.
+Alert: Because of the income thresholds outlined above, income from stock compensation can increase not only your income tax rate but also your capital gains rate, and it can trigger the Medicare surtax on investment income.

 Capital losses are used to offset capital gains to establish a net position for tax purposes.
 Only $3,000 of net capital losses can be deducted in any one year against ordinary income, and the remaining balance is carried over to future years indefinitely.
 For additional details on the tax rules, and for annotated examples of tax return reporting for company stock sales, visit the Tax Center.
 See also the FAQs on gifting and donating stock for related planning ideas involving capital gains.